IulianEmilTampu/SPLIT_PROPERLY_OCT_DATA/README.md

 **Abstract**

+In the application of deep learning on optical coherence tomography (OCT) data, it is common to train classification networks using 2D images originating from volumetric data.
+Given the micrometer resolution of OCT systems, consecutive images are often very similar in both visible structures and noise.
+Thus, an inappropriate data split can result in overlap between the training and testing sets, with a large portion of the literature overlooking this aspect.
+In this study, the effect of improper dataset splitting on model evaluation is demonstrated for three classification tasks using three OCT open-access datasets extensively used, Kermany’s and Srinivasan’s ophthalmology datasets, and AIIMS breast tissue dataset.
+Results show that the classification performance is inflated by 0.07 up to 0.43 in terms of Matthews Correlation Coefficient (accuracy: 5% to 30%) for models tested on datasets with improper splitting, highlighting the considerable effect of dataset handling on model evaluation.
+This study intends to raise awareness on the importance of dataset splitting given the increased research interest in implementing deep learning on OCT data.

 **Key highlights:**
 - **Data leakage** between training and test sets can originate when using 2D images extracted from 3D data and disregarding the relation that exists between images from the same volume.